caradex/SGPokeMap-Sniper/README.md

 # SGPokeMap-Sniper
-Userscript that adds PokeSniper links in SGPokeMap
+Userscript that adds PokeSniper links to SGPokeMap.